 The noticeboard at the entrance on Casella Road shows the layout of the park.
 The park is clearly popular and when I visited I always found dDog walkers, children playing with their parents, and runners exercising.

 I couldn’t find a water fountain or a paddling pool in the park.
 And neither were there any ‘…colourful signage and floral displays … ornamental gardens … clipped hedges in geometric patterns…’ as indicated by LGO.
 Even Lewisham Council talks hopefully of the ornamental gardens and shrubs.
 There are indeed lawns and mature plane trees.

 Friends of Eckington Gardens Park

 There are some neglected beds on Monson Road which the Friends could sort out in half an hour.
-They are planted with ivy, which is fine, but there are also lots of weeds.
-I like ‘wild’ planting but I think one probably has to be quite disciplined about what creates ‘wildness’ as opposed to weeds!
-Underplanting the trees with ivies would work well, but it would look most impressive if the beds were only filled with ivies!
-There were also some other signs of neglect, although Glendale Management was clearing the rubbish on my second visit – why do people make such a mess?
+The trees are underplanted with ivy, which is good for easy maintenance.
+However, there are also lot of weeds.
+I like ‘wild’ planting but I think one probably has to be quite disciplined about what creates ‘wildness’.

 All Saints Church